-Candy Dennis, Community Standards Manager, advised that the proposed revisions to the Architectural Review Manual have been provided in a strike out, underlined format and a review of the recommended revisions to Section 2.4 Building Additions/Screen Rooms/Birdcages/Screen Front Entry; Section 2.5 Driveways, Walkways, Patios, Front Entry Flooring; 2.9 Front Doors; Section 2.10 Garage Doors/Screens; Section 2.12 Lights - Outdoor and Section 2.16 Tree Removal with the Committee.
-Staff is requesting that the Committee Members review the revisions and provide any comment to Staff by January 28, 2019 so that the changes can be incorporated and the final document presented at the February 14, 2019 meeting.
+Candy Dennis, Community Standards Manager, advised that during the September 2018 meetings, Staff advised the Boards that an internal review of the existing Architectural Review Committee (ARC) application and approval process was occurring to identify possible improvements.
+As part of this review, review of what a "substantial change" is was completed to determine what revisions could be made to the Architectural Review Manual to eliminate certain minor modifications from requiring ARC approval.
+Ms. Dennis advised the proposed revisions to the Architectural Review Manual have been provided in a strike out, underlined format and a review of the recommended revisions to Section 2.4 Building Additions/Screen Rooms/Birdcages/Screen Front Entry; Section 2.5 Driveways, Walkways, Patios, Front Entry Flooring; 2.9 Front Doors; Section 2.10 Garage Doors/Screens; Section 2.12 Lights - Outdoor and Section 2.16 Tree Removal with the Committee.
+Staff is requesting that the Committee Members review the revisions and provide any comment to Staff by January 28, 2019 so that the changes can be incorporated and the final document presented at the February 15, 2019.